bebraven/nginx-dev/README.md

 4. We did the Mac Keychain Access step above to let our local computers trust the self-signed .crt

-5. Finally, we edited the `nginx.conf` to liston on port 443 and use the new self-signed key which you've told your local computer to trust.
+5. Finally, we edited the `nginx.conf` to listen on port 443 and use the new self-signed key which you've told your local computer to trust.
 Just look at the platformweb config in there for an example